Bankruptcy Costs in Georgia: Filing Fees, Attorney Rates, and More

 Key Takeaways

-- Fee waivers, installment plans, and pro bono legal services are available options for those who can’t afford bankruptcy fees
+• Fee waivers, installment plans, and pro bono legal services are available for those unable to afford bankruptcy fees.

 Understanding Bankruptcy Costs in Georgia

 Filing for bankruptcy in Georgia isn’t free, but it doesn’t have to break the bank either.
-Let’s break down the costs you might encounter:
+Here’s a breakdown of the costs:

 Court Filing Fees